APNIC-Labs/draft-kskroll-sentinel/README.md

       response for "root-key-sentinel-not-ta" and an A or AAAA RRset response for the invalid name.

+   Please note that SERVFAIL might be cached according to [RFC2308] section 7 for up to 5 minutes and a positive answer for up to its TTL.

    Given the clear delineation amongst these three cases, if a client directs these three queries to a simple resolver, the variation in response to the three queries should allow the client to determine